sgoedecke/endless-wiki/README.md

 - Prompt nudges the model to include 3–6 internal wiki links using `<a href="/wiki/...">` anchors.
 - If `GROQ_API_KEY` is missing, a deterministic stub generator returns placeholder content for local development.
 - A lightweight search endpoint (`/search?q=`) surfaces previously generated pages via a simple MySQL `LIKE` query.
+- A constellation exporter (`go run ./cmd/constellation`) snapshots the wiki link graph into `static/constellation.json` for visualisation.

 ## Running locally
 ```bash